 In species capable of sexual reproduction, a form of cell division known as meiosis takes place.
 Gametes, which are specialized reproductive cells (sperm and eggs) with half the number of chromosomes as the parent cell, are formed by a carefully controlled process.

-Making sure that the developing zygote has the appropriate number of chromosomes when gametes unite during fertilisation is the main purpose of meiosis.
+Making sure that the developing zygote has the appropriate number of chromosomes when gametes unite during fertilization is the main purpose of meiosis.
 Meiosis does this by halving the number of chromosomes, guaranteeing genetic variety in progeny.

 Meiosis is a two-step process that consists of prophase, metaphase, anaphase, and telophase phases in each division, known as meiosis I and meiosis II.
 The pairing of homologous chromosomes during prophase I, the crossing over (exchange of genetic material) between homologous chromosomes, and the random sorting of chromosomes during metaphase I are the main characteristics that set meiosis apart from mitosis (another kind of cell division).